Cross-posted from Customer Commons

 - Why did Do Not Track, which was never more than a polite request not to be tracked off a website, get no respect from 99.x% of the world’s websites?
 And how the hell did Do Not Track turn into the Tracking Preference Expression at the W2C, where the standard never did get fully baked?

 - Why, after Do Not Track failed, did hundreds of millions—or perhaps billions—of people start blocking ads, tracking or both, on the Web, amounting to the biggest boycott in world history?
+And then why did the advertising world, including nearly all advertisers, their agents, and their dependents in publishing, treat this as a problem rather than a clear and gigantic message from the marketplace?

 - Why are the choices presented to you by websites called your choices, when all those choices are provided by them?
 And why don’t you give them choices?